NIH-NCPI/ncpi-fhir-ig/input/pagecontent/example-research-study-baylor-cmg.md

   ]
 }
 ```
+As stated above, this reference should be a valid path to the relevant resource.

 While it isn't required, it is strongly recommended that each study resource have a complete and meaningful description that can be provided to researchers who may be interested in accessing the data from this study.
 For that, we use the *description* attribute: ```"description" : "The Centers for Mendelian Genomics project uses next-generation sequencing and computational approaches to discover the genes and variants that underlie Mendelian conditions.
 By discovering genes that cause Mendelian conditions, we will expand our understanding of their biology to facilitate diagnosis and new treatments.",```